haptava/heroku-example/README.md

 * the MBeanServer and MBean invoked during the request
 * the web dyno that handled the request and a summary it recent requests
 * a summary of all the web dynos

+You can modify the number of web dynos to any number greater than 0, but do not increase the number of worker dynos aboce 1.

 The summary page embedded in the default servlet is at: `https://foo.herokuapp.com/summary`